Foreign Investment in Brazil | A StartBrazil Research Report

 68% of startup investors founded their Brazilian company within 18 months of their application.
 You don't need a pre-existing business.
 You need a qualifying investment and the right structure — which is exactly what StartBrazil helps you build.

-In five years, across the entire world, fewer than 20 people have obtained Brazilian permanent residency through the startup pathway — a program specifically designed to attract exactly this kind of capital.
+Over the past five years, fewer than 20 people worldwide have obtained Brazilian permanent residency through the startup pathway.

-512 investors.
+512 total investors.
 Four countries account for more than half.

 China, France, the United States, and Germany together represent 57% of all approvals.
 But their investment patterns are completely different — to the point that each group is essentially using a different program.